taunoha/grunt-based-static-web/README.md

 ```shell
 grunt build
 ```
-If you start developing, use this command:
+When you start developing, use this command:
 ```shell
 grunt html
 ```